jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           )
       )

-then add a variable with a random timestamp
+then add a variable for a random timestamp

 .. code-block:: python